Using SignalR with Web Apps in Azure App Service

 Using the Azure Service Bus Backplane

-If you use multiple instances for your web site, and the users of those instances need to interact with one another (so that, for instance, chat messages created in one instance can reach the users connected to other instances), the Azure Service Bus backplane must be implemented in your application.
+If you use multiple instances for your web app, and the users of those instances need to interact with one another (so that, for instance, chat messages created in one instance can reach the users connected to other instances), the Azure Service Bus backplane must be implemented in your application.

 This article was originally created on June 10, 2014